NeonPhoenix/Project365/README.md

 	- The closest pair of points problem or closest pair problem is a problem of computational geometry: given n points in metric space, find a pair of points with the smallest distance between them.
 - [ ] Sieve of Eratosthenes
 	- The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).
+- [ ] CRC-32
+	- Generate a CRC-32 Checksum for the given phrase: The quick brown fox jumps over the lazy dog

 ## Graphs
 - [ ] Graph from links
 	- Create a program that will create a graph or network from a series of links.
 - [ ] Eulerian path
 	- Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph through every node and finishes at another node.
-A Eulerian cycle is a eulerian Path that starts and finishes at the same node.
+A Eulerian cycle is a Eulerian Path that starts and finishes at the same node.
 - [ ] Connected graph
 	- Create a program which takes a graph as an input and outputs whether every node is connected or not.
 - [ ] Djikstra's algorithm
 	- Create a program that finds the shortest path through a graph using its edges.
 - [ ] Minimum spanning tree
-	- Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices, and the sum of its weights is the least possible.
+	- Create a program which takes a connected, undirected graph with weights and outputs the minimum spanning tree of the graph i.e., a subgraph that is a tree, contains all the vertices's, and the sum of its weights is the least possible.

 ## Data Structures
 - [ ] Inverted Index